Luisg882/tennis-masters-traker/README.md

 ### Future Features

+  - After you run the program and insert all the results the won't be any upcoming matches to play and the program exits.
+Create a function that will generate new random matches and reset the tournament.
   - When the user save the result of a player it will automatically make his opponent get the opposed result and won't ask for that player's result.
   - Identify ties and organize them in the leaderboard so they will appear in the same position.
   - Generate a tide break matches.